teresaconc/iotedge-iva-nano/README.md

 Let's see it in action!

 1. Plug your device, press the power button and give it a few minutes to boot.
-It should automatically connect to the conference's wifi, start its application thanks to IoT Edge and report back its usage and IP address to IoT Central.
+It should automatically connect to the conference's wifi (?), start its application thanks to IoT Edge and report back its usage and IP address to IoT Central.
-2. Connect to [this IoT Central application](https://deepstream-on-iot-edge.azureiotcentral.com/) with your Microsoft account.
-Please ask for help if you dont have access.
+2. Connect to  IoT Central application you previously created with your Microsoft account.
+Please ask for help if you dont have one.
-3. Go to `Devices` and find the device number corresponding to your Jetson Nano (You should have received this number from the proctors and will range from 01-45, for example if you received 01 then your device will be jetson-nano-01)
-4. Click on this device and go to the `Dashboard` tab
+3. Go to `Devices`, click on the device you created and go to the `Dashboard` tab.
-5. Verify that active telemetry is being sent by the device to IoT Central
+4. Verify that active telemetry is being sent by the device to IoT Central (?)
-6. Copy the `RTSP Video URL` from the `Device` tab
+5. Copy the `RTSP Video URL` from the `Device` tab
-7. Open VLC and go to `Media` > `Open Network Stream` and paste the `RTSP Video URL` copied above as the network URL and click `Play`
+6. Open VLC and go to `Media` > `Open Network Stream` and paste the `RTSP Video URL` copied above as the network URL and click `Play`

 At this point, you should see 4 video streams being processed to detect cars and people with a Resnet 10 AI model.